cfengine/documentation/overview/directory-structure.markdown

 ## Database files in /var/cfengine

-* bundles.lmdb
-* `cf_classes.lmdb`
+### state/cf_classes.lmdb

 A database of classes that have been defined on the current host, including their relative frequencies, scaled like a probability.

-* `cf_lastseen.lmdb`
+### state/cf_lastseen.lmdb

 A database of hosts that last contacted this host, or were contacted by this host, and includes the times at which they were last observed.

-* `cf_changes.lmdb`
+### state/cf_lock.lmdb

+A database of active and inactive promise locks and their expiry times.
+Deleting this database will reset all lock protections in CFEngine.

+**Note:** Locks are purged in order to maintain the integrity and health of the underlying lock database.
+When the lock database utilization grows to 25% locks 4 weeks or older are purged.
+At 50% locks 2 weeks or older are purged and at 75% locks older than 1 week are purged.

+### state/cf_changes.lmdb

 The database of hash values used in CFEngine's change management functions.

-* `nova_agent_execution.lmdb`
-* `nova_track.lmdb`
-* `performance.lmdb`
+### state/nova_agent_execution.lmdb
+### state/nova_track.lmdb
+### state/performance.lmdb

 A database of last, average and deviation times of jobs recorded by `cf-agent`.
 Most promises take an immeasurably short time to check, but